Rob Schenck: Opposition to Burn-a-Koran Day

-Houston sermons subpoena
+Opposition to Houston sermons subpoena

-On May 28, 2014, Houston, Texas, Mayor Annise Parker approved the controversial Houston Equal Rights Ordinance (HERO), which included a broad range of extenuating rights for the LGBT community without an exemption for religious organizations.
+On May 28, 2014, Houston, Texas Mayor Annise Parker approved the controversial Houston Equal Rights Ordinance (HERO), which included a broad range of extenuating rights for the LGBT community without an exemption for religious organizations.
 Opponents of the ordinance collected signatures to put the Bill to a public vote.
 On July 3, 2014, over 50,000 signatures were delivered to the city, which invalidated around 35,000 of the signatures and canceled the vote.
 On August 7, 2014, Houston citizens' groups filed suit to block implementation of HERO, which was put on hold.

 In mid-2014, Mayor Parker's legal team subpoenaed sermons and sermon notes of local clergy members who had opposed the HERO ordinance.
 The subpoena required the clergy that "all speeches, presentations, or sermons related to HERO, the Petition, Mayor Parker, homosexuality, or gender identity prepared by, delivered by, revised by, or approved by you or in your possession" be turned over to the mayor's lawyers for review.
 This caused a backlash around the country from religious freedom advocates as well as concerned citizens.
-As President of the National Clergy Council, Rob Schenck and other pastors met with Mayor Parker to request that her legal order be withdrawn.
-A group of local pastors also met with the mayor.
+As President of the National Clergy Council, Schenck (accompanied by other pastors) met with Mayor Parker to request that her legal order be withdrawn.
 Shortly thereafter, the mayor instructed her attorneys to withdraw the subpoenas.
-Afterwards Rev. Schenck said, "Our meeting with the mayor was cordial and very productive ... we never relaxed or compromised our demand for her to unequivocally withdraw the subpoenas.
-We're thankful to her and we are supremely thankful to God for this positive outcome."

-In July 2015, the Texas Supreme Court ordered that HERO be either repealed or placed on the ballot.
-The City Council placed the measure for open vote and it was defeated by a large margin.

-National Center for State Courts

-In October 2015, Schenck was appointed to serve on the National Advisory Board on Community Engagement in the State Courts.
-This board, sponsored by the National Center for State Courts and Chaired by the Chief Justice of the D.C.
-Court of appeals, seeks to create dialogue between minority and economically disadvantaged communities and court leadership so that there is an increase in public trust and confidence in the court system.